The-Hashgraph-Association/tha-hedera-course/README.md

 This repo holds all assets which are required for the three day course of Hedera.
 It will give an introduction to the mayor functionalities of Hedera, being:

+ - Hedera Accounts and HBar
-1. The Hedera Consensus Service
+ - The Hedera Consensus Service
-2. The Hedera Token Service
+ - The Hedera Token Service
-3. Scheduled Transactions
+ - Scheduled Transactions
-4. Delpoy and interact with Solidity contracts
+ - Deploy and interact with Solidity contracts

 # Preconditions